Market & comparison education

 Section 1

-Criteria for Reading support pages without turning it into a
+Criteria for Claim reading: support pages

 Section 2

-For "How to read support pages without turning it into a sales claim", the app decision should come after the routine question is clearer.
-During a morning puffiness search that needs conservative language, "How to read support pages without turning it into a sales claim" has one practical test: whether anything changes in behavior.
-A useful answer for "How to read support pages without turning it into a sales claim" helps the reader use official Orena facts when the product question matters before it asks for an install.
-Try the smallest version first for "How to read support pages without turning it into a sales claim": use a.
+For "Claim reading: support pages", the app decision should come after the routine question is clearer.
+During a morning puffiness search that needs conservative language, "Claim reading: support pages" has one practical test: whether anything changes in behavior.
+A useful answer for "Claim reading: support pages" helps the reader use official Orena facts when the product question matters before it asks for an install.
+Try the smallest version first for "Claim reading: support pages": use a tool or guide only after the actual question is clear.
+Then ask whether one low-pressure CTA after the reader has context would reduce friction for "Claim reading: support pages" or simply add.

 Section 3